Skip to content

-Generally probiotics and prebiotics are considered safe during pregnancy.
-This has been shown in large scientific studies1,2.
-A number of organisations including Babycentre UK and the American Pregnancy Association have also suggested probiotic supplementation during pregnancy to be safe and beneficial.
+Generally, probiotics and prebiotics are considered safe during pregnancy, as confirmed by the results of large scientific studies1,2.
+A number of organisations including Babycentre UK29 and the American Pregnancy Association30 have also suggested probiotic supplementation during pregnancy to be safe and beneficial.

-However, there is still one probiotic in particular: Saccharomyces boulardii, that is lacking in clinical research in pregnant women.
-This unique probiotic strain has shown many positive health benefits, including: reducing diarrhoea, having anti inflammatory effects and inhibiting the growth of harmful bugs.
-However, due to a lack of testing in this one vulnerable subset of the population, pregnant women should exercise caution.
+However, there is still one probiotic in particular, Saccharomyces boulardii, that is lacking in clinical research in pregnant women.
+This unique probiotic strain has shown many positive health benefits, including reducing diarrhoea, exerting anti-inflammatory effects and inhibiting the growth of harmful bugs; but due to a lack of testing in this one vulnerable subset of the population, pregnant women should exercise caution when considering this probiotic.
 Some researchers have therefore suggested not to use it at all, or at least to check with a doctor before using it.

-Expectant mums who are considered ‘more at risk’, or those with a health condition (especially one related to the immune system) should always check with their GP before taking any pregnancy supplement, including probiotics.
+With the exception of Saccharomyces boulardii, probiotics are confirmed to be safe for use in pregnancy; however, expectant mums who are considered more 'at risk’, or those with a health condition (especially one related to the immune system) should always check with their GP before taking any supplement, including probiotics.

 If you are generally well and healthy and would like to take a probiotic, always check with the manufacturer’s guidelines, and ensure the probiotic strains are suitable in pregnancy.
 If in doubt, give the brand a call.

 Now that we know that probiotics are largely considered safe in pregnancy, let’s take a look at how they work and some of the benefits these friendly bacteria may bring.